Countess Maritza (1925 film)

-Countess Maritza (German: Gräfin Mariza) is a 1925 German silent film directed by Hans Steinhoff and starring Vivian Gibson, Harry Liedtke and Colette Brettel.
+Countess Maritza (German: Gräfin Mariza) is a 1925 German silent romantic comedy film directed by Hans Steinhoff and starring Vivian Gibson, Harry Liedtke and Colette Brettel.
 It is an adaptation of the operetta of the same title.

-The film's art direction was by Julius von Borsody.
+It was shot at the Marienfelde Studios of Terra Film in Berlin.
+The film's sets were designed by the art director Julius von Borsody.